pooltogether/pooltogether-react-components/README.md

 - You can run `npm start` to start **pooltogether-react-tailwind-ui** in watch mode and it will compile any new components you add.

 - `npm test` will run jest

+# TODO:

+* integrate prettier/husky with our default prettier config
+* figure out if Link needs to be dependency injected through props for <PageTitleAndBreadcrumbs /> :(
+* copy unit tests over and get them running in this lib
+* figure out how to integrate <PoolCurrencyIcon />